Metformin Patient Tips

 - Metformin is the preferred therapy for people with Type 2 diabetes.
 May be used in combination with other medications for Type 2 diabetes.

 - May be used off-label (not an FDA-approved use, but still a recognized use of the drug) in polycystic ovary syndrome.
-Metformin decreases androgen hormone levels, improves menstrual cycles, ovulation and insulin sensitivity.
+Metformin decreases androgen hormone levels, improves menstrual cycles, ovulation regularity, and insulin sensitivity.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea, nausea, flatulence, indigestion, headache, lack of energy, and taste disturbance are the most commonly reported side effects.

 - Rarely, can cause lactic acidosis, a condition that can be fatal.
-Risk is higher in older people, those with kidney disease, taking other medications that may decrease kidney function, undergoing radiologic studies using contrast media, with liver disease or in those with other medical conditions such as congestive heart failure.
+The risk is higher in older people, those with kidney disease, taking other medications that may decrease kidney function, undergoing radiologic studies using contrast media, with liver disease or in those with other medical conditions such as congestive heart failure.

 - May impair vitamin B12 absorption but rarely results in anemia.